Kangana Ranaut: Row over Bollywood star's 'India got freedom in 2014' remark

 In the past, she has accused her Bollywood colleagues of nepotism, drug dealing and sexual abuse.
 In May, Twitter suspended her account over a tweet that allegedly incited violence.

-She is known for giving impressive performances in several films, but her latest projects have not worked on the box-office.
-Her initial activism against "casting couch" - a euphemism used to explain cases where directors and producers seek sexual favours from newcomers in exchange for roles - was praised.
+She is known for giving impressive performances in several films, but her latest projects have not worked on the box office.
+Her initial activism against the "casting couch" - a euphemism used to explain cases where directors and producers seek sexual favours from newcomers in exchange for roles - was praised.

 She was hailed for making a name for herself despite coming from a small town and then standing up to patriarchal practices in Bollywood.